Undergraduate Course Catalog 2016-2017

 Clinical Associate Professor: Daniel R. Sedory

-An athletic trainer collaborates with physicians to optimize the activity and participation of patients and clients.
-Athletic training encompasses the prevention, diagnosis, first aid, and rehabilitation of emergency, acute, and chronic medical conditions.
+Athletic trainers are health care professionals who collaborate with physicians.
+The services provided by athletic trainers are comprised of prevention, emergency care, clinical diagnosis, therapeutic intervention, and rehabilitation of injuries and medical conditions.
 The athletic training major has been accredited by the Commission on Accreditation of Athletic Training Education (CAATE) since 1991 and prepares professionals qualified to attend to the athlete, the fitness-conscious jogger, the skilled professional athlete, or anyone engaged in physical activity.

 Students must earn a grade of C (2.0) or better in all KIN-required courses and BMS 507-508.

-Students gain clinical experience in University Athletics and Campus Recreation and at off-campus clinical sites.
+Students gain clinical experience within the UNH Department of Athletics, UNH Campus Recreation, and at off-campus clinical sites.
 Successful completion of the entire program, including supervised clinical experience, qualifies students to take the Board of Certification (BOC) certification exam.
 Students who wish to pursue both BOC certification and public school teacher certification should also see the Department of Kinesiology Physical Education Option.
 This double course of study will require between five and six years.

-Students are admitted to the University in Athletic Training with conditional status.
+Students are admitted to the UNH athletic training major with conditional status.
 Specific competitive criteria must be met during the student’s first year before he or she may apply for full-time status in the major, which is awarded only to students demonstrating exemplary performance in classes and directed observation.
-Detailed criteria may be found at www.chhs.unh.edu/kin_at/admission_at.html.
-Additionally, Major Technical Standards establish the qualities considered necessary for students to achieve the knowledge, skills, and competencies associated with the program.
-Candidates for full-time status will be required to verify they understand and meet these technical standards or that, with reasonable accommodation, they can meet them.
+Detailed criteria may be found at https://chhs.unh.edu/kin_at/earning-full-time-status.
+Additionally, major technical standards establish the qualities considered necessary for students to achieve the knowledge, skills, and competencies associated with the program.
+Candidates for full-time status will be required to verify they understand and meet these technical standards or that they can meet them, with reasonable accommodation.
 Interested students should consult with program coordinator, Dan Sedory, regarding entry criteria and the technical standards.

 |KIN||506||Concepts of Athletic Training||4|